ehsan20e20e/CircularRR_AOPS/README.md

 For the purpose of easily reproducing the plot, we have stored the acquired data.
 Therefore, to generate Figure S6, you can utilize the file "CircularRR_AOPS_S2_Fig_S06.py".
 The required data for running this file is stored in the file "CircularRR_AOPS_S2_Fig_S06.csv", which has been loaded here.

+#### Figure_S7
+To achieve a sharper dip in the through port transmission spectrum, it is advisable to save the spectra extracted from the forward model into a matrix file compatible with MATLAB software, preferably namded as "dataset_T-shape3."
+Subsequently, the file "CircularRR_AOPS_S5_Fig_S07.m" can be utilized, allowing for the plotting of any desired spectra in the format of Figure S7.

+To achieve a sharper dip in the drop port transmission spectrum, the file "CircularRR_AOPS_S5_Fig_S07_drop.m" can be utilized.

+===> Please note that the first row of the data matrix is intended to contain NaN values.
+===> Please be aware that the initial column in the data matrix must have zero values.
+The second column should represent wavelength.
+Columns 3 to 6 are designated for G1 to G5, respectively.
+Columns 8 and 9 are allocated for T1 and T2, respectively.